-The San Joaquin County Historical Museum reveals the rich heritage of the region, from the Miwok and Yokuts Indians through Charles Weber (founder of Stockton and first farmer in the area) and the development of modern agriculture.
+The San Joaquin County Historical Museum reveals the rich history of San Joaquin County, including the cultures and heritage of the Miwok and Yokuts Indians, the founding and development of Stockton by Charles Weber, the early twentieth century invention of the tractor and bulldozer (both invented in the county), and the evolution of modern agriculture.
 The Museum has eight exhibit buildings and four historic buildings, including the 1848 Weber house and the 1866 Calaveras School.
 Exhibits include room dioramas of Weber family furnishings, a children’s activity area, and large displays of hand tools and historic agricultural equipment.
 The 18-acre grounds include the Sunshine Trail living exhibition of native habitats and the Delta Water Path.
-A Critter Corral of farm animals can be enjoyed weekends from May through August.
-Please visit their website for upcoming activites and exhibitions.
-Guided museum tours, program speakers, library and research services and workshops are available upon advanced request.Museum admission fees:
+Please visit their website for upcoming activities and exhibitions.
+Guided museum tours, program speakers, library and research services and workshops are available upon advanced request.